 A knuckleshot is a great way to score, but it might be quite a challenge to pull off the shot.
 In this post, I shall offer a few tricks, which I hope to smoothen your learning curve.

-It does not matter whether you are playing PES 2011, 2012 or 2013, as the way to execute it remains the same.
+It does not matter which PES version you are playing, as the way to execute it remains the same.

 To execute a knuckleshot in PES,